fhswf/paper-da-ieee-codit-2025/README.md

 - Add a citation to the paper

-# Paper [Journal] [Year] - Arend/Schwung - "Title of the paper"
+# Paper IEEE CoDIT 2025 - Arend/Singh Padda/Schwung - "Online-adaptive PID control using Reinforcement Learning"
-This repository provides the sample program described in Section _**IV.
-SAMPLE: AUTO-RENORMALIZATION OF DRIFTING STREAM DATA**_ of the above conference paper.
+This repository provides the sample program described in Section _**V. RESULTS AND EXPERIMENTS**_ of the above conference paper.

 ## How to execute